 The best type of scale to use is one where the weight can be viewed easily from the side or has a locking feature so the weight can be read after the food scraps are removed.
-Students would place the food scrap collection container on the scale to weigh (subtract the school kitchens, an alternate collection schedule can be arranged with Food & Nutrition Services staff depending on the volume of material generated.
-It is mandatory that collected food scraps be removed from the kitchen area at a minimum of two times per week.

-weight of the empty container) and record the amount of food on a chart.
+Students would place the food scrap collection container on the scale to weigh (subtract the weight of the empty container) and record the amount of food on a chart.
 The information gathered should be kept in a binder or folder for later use by students analyzing the data.